arduino/docs-content/content/micropython/01.basics/08.reference/reference.md

 - `digitalWrite(pin, HIGH)` (Arduino/C++)
 - `pin.value(1)` (MicroPython)

 The entries are named exactly the same as in the language reference, with the MicroPython syntax, description and code example provided for each entry.
+It is however important to understand that any given board may not be fully compatible with this reference, as some implementations vary between board/architecture.
+For example, using PWM on a STM32 board will differ from using it on an ESP32 board.

 ***Note that several entries in the original [Language Reference](https://www.arduino.cc/reference/en/) are directly taken from the C++ reference.
 In the same fashion, many functions located in this reference are taken from the Python reference, and are not MicroPython specific.***